nhsengland/privfp-experiments/docs/example_experiments/experiment_1.md

 This returns 954.

-## Using a LLM to Generate Synthetic Nedical Notes
+## Using a LLM to Generate Synthetic Medical Notes

 We will use LLama 3 to turn each synthea output into a synthetic medical note.
 As of August 2024, this is not the most up-to-date LLama model.
 Llama 3.1 is available for download and our pipeline allows for this to be easily changed if you would like.